drovp/encode/README.md

 ### Min savings recovery

-When you've configured encode to replace original files, you can use **Min savings recovery** to ensure the file savings are significant enough to warrant the loss of quality due to re-encode.
+When you've configured encode to replace original files, you can use **Min savings** to ensure the file savings are significant enough to warrant the loss of quality due to re-encode.
 When the output is not at least a configured percent smaller than the original, it'll be automatically discarded and original kept in place.

 ## Advanced